 Racial Justice Workshop, 6/4—Join Pastor Ellen from 6-8 pm at St. Columba’s Church, 4201 Albemarle St. NW, for a workshop sponsored by Friendship Place.
 Georgetown Professor of History and African American Studies, Marcia Chatelain, will explore how inequality shapes all our lives.
 Her most recent book, From Sit-In to Drive Thru: Fast Food and Black America, examines the relationship between business and civil rights.
 For registration link, please email email@example.com.

-St. Paul’s Food Pantry, 4/7—We need six volunteers to serve from 9 am-Noon at St. Paul’s Food Pantry, located at 4900 Connecticut Ave, www.stpaulslutherandc.org.
-Please email Jennifer: firstname.lastname@example.org.
+St Paul’s Food Pantry, 6/8—We need six volunteers to serve from 9 am-Noon at St. Paul’s Food Pantry, 4900 Connecticut Ave, NW, www.stpaulslutherandc.org.
+RSVP to Jennifer: firstname.lastname@example.org.

-Poetry Hour, 4/15—Join us from 4-5 pm in the church parlor and bring one or two poems on a Free for All theme (with 8 copies to share).
+Poetry Hour, 6/16—Join us from 4-5 pm and bring one or two poems on any theme (with 8 copies to share).
 Friends are welcome!
 Questions? email@example.com.

 Summer Social Documentary Series, 6/26—Join the Adult Programs and Mission & Social Action Committees from 7-9 pm for the first film in our summer series, What Happened 2 Chocolate City?
 The film explores DC’s hyper-gentrification through a retrospective lens, highlighting the effects of the 1968 riots, War on Drugs and Mass Incarceration, and the current economic barriers affecting Black Washingtonians.
 Questions?
 Email Emily at Parkerec@gmail.com.